BY OUR PLATFORMS

 Partners: Institut de la Vision/Sorbonne University (France); Museum National d’Histoire Naturelle/Institut National de la Sante et de la Recherche Medicaleinserm (France); Imagine Institut des Maladies Genetiques Necker Enfants Malades Fondation (France); Erasmus Universitair Medisch Centrum Rotterdam (Netherlands).

-Genome editing technologies based on CRISPR/Cas systems allow targeted genomic modification with unprecedented precision and have emerged as powerful alternatives to the conventional gene therapy approaches for various human diseases, with a series of clinical trials in progress.
+Genome editing technologies based on CRISPR/Cas systems allow targeted genomic modification with unprecedented precision and have emerged as powerful alternatives to conventional gene therapy approaches for various human diseases, with a series of clinical trials in progress.
 However, some crucial challenges remain to be addressed to enhance efficiency and safety and decrease the costs of treatments.

 Current viral-based delivery systems are associated with a high risk of toxicity and immunogenicity and remain highly expensive.
 We will develop a new generation of non-viral delivery systems for gene editing tools based on the use of modified nanoparticles with human-derived protein moieties that will allow targeting the tissue and cells of interest in vivo with minimal adverse effects.